IKIAM-NPLab/I_guayusa_chlorogenic_acids/Supplementary_files/README.md

 # Metabolite Comparison using Bar Plots

 This complementary seccion contains an R script for visualizing shared and unique precursor ion features across experimental groups from metabolomics data.
-The analysis was performed for both positive and negative ionization in both adquisitions modes of ions (5-15) using bar plots.
+The analysis was performed for both positive and negative ionization in both adquisitions modes of ions (5 and 15) using bar plots.

 ## Description